orangesurf/orangesurf-seedsigner-case/README.md

 # Printer Settings
 Parts are confirmed to assemble readily when printed on Prusa MK3S with 0.4mm nozzle at the following settings
+- Print all parts with no supports anywhere
 - Print all buttons upside down (on flat face) at lowest layer height possible.
 0.05mm confirmed to work
 - Print cover plate upside down (on flat face).
 0.10mm confirmed to work
 - Print outer case upright (on flat face).
 0.10mm confirmed to work.